Music Writing about Images

 A couple of covers

-As well as a few riffs and bars from some other performers during the band introductions, The Foo Fighters mixed in a couple of excellent cover versions.
-One was the 1981 hit Under Pressure by Queen and David Bowie, with lead vocals from drummer, Taylor Hawkins (Grohl said he recruited him via a newspaper advert that asked for a drummer “that can sing like Freddy Mercury”).
+Along with a few riffs and bars from some other performers during the band introductions, The Foo Fighters mixed in a couple of excellent cover versions.
+One was the 1981 hit Under Pressure by Queen and David Bowie, with lead vocals by drummer Taylor Hawkins (Grohl said he recruited him via a newspaper advert that asked for a drummer “that can sing like Freddy Mercury”.)
 Hawkins also led on voice with a version of Miss You by the Rolling Stones.
 A funky number that might suggest more in that field for the Foo Fighters in the future?

 Walk.
 Run